dheerajydv19/Google-Dorks-Simplified/README.md

 A simple explanation of google dorks, its uses and collection of best google dorks to get the best and desired information.

-## Essential Osint Updates Delivered to Your Inbox
-Join our newsletter today - https://osintupdates.com/
+## SOme of our lovely products for OSINT loves -
+Free weekly OSINT Newsletter - osintupdates.com
+Learn OSINT from Experts - osintteam.com

-## Best OSINT Tools Directory
+Best OSINT Tools Directory - osinttools.io
-Checkout Next-gen OSINT tools directory - https://osinttools.io/
+Free OSINT eBook's and Guides - osintambition.org

 ## Authors